henryli-git/Bots/Reddit_Bot/README.md

 ## Getting Started
 A reddit account must first be created.
 Log into the reddit account then go to https://www.reddit.com/prefs/apps to create an application (ensure "script" is chosen in the option menu).
-Input the app information and desired keyword in the python script.
-Further instructions are written in the python script.
+Input the app information and desired keyword in the Python script.
+Further instructions are written in the Python script.

 ## Prerequisites
-    Required python module:
+    Required Python module:
         *praw

     Other Requirements: